bvhoang4285/ini_parser/README.md

 1. Use idb_from_file() to parse ini file and store in idb_data structure
 2. Use idb_get_value() to read the value of a key in a group

-Note:
-The return value of idb_get_value() is a pointer to a stack memory region.
-Remember to clean it after use.

 ### Example:
 - File config.ini:
 ```ini